 - Have the bartender mix a skinny version of a favorite, like the White Russian.
 Mix 1.5 ounces each of Kahlua and vodka with 2 ounces of soymilk for a total of 298 calories compared with 508 calories when made with cream.
 Make it with nonfat milk for a total of 251 calories.

 - Be a designated driver.
+Don't drink at all if you're going to drive.
 Your friends will be grateful -- and safe.
+If you do end up drinking, don't drive.

 Eat and Drink in Moderation -- and Enjoy the Holidays

 We all know it's easier to prevent weight gain than to take weight off.
-"Falling down at the holidays undermines your confidence and weight loss program," says Musante.
+"Falling down at the holidays undermines your confidence and weight loss program," Musante says.
 "Many people tell me that was their downfall, and they waited until much later in the year to recover."
-"Don't approach the holidays thinking you'll lose weight," says Vasconcellos.
+"Don't approach the holidays thinking you'll lose weight," Vasconcellos says.
 "You'll set yourself up to fail, and you won't be able to enjoy food without feeling guilty.
 There are so many special foods.
 Pick and choose."

 Here are calorie and carbohydrate counts for some of your favorite drinks from the Joslin Diabetes Center web site: